 What are regular and irregular shapes?

 A regular shape is uniform and has sides and angles equal.
-Irregular shape is non-uniform and has unequal sides and angles.
+The irregular shape is non-uniform and has unequal sides and angles.